vanniktech/gradle-maven-publish-plugin/README.md

 Once you've configured this and defined the typical pom attributes via Gradle properties you can upload your library using the `uploadArchives` task.

+__Note:__ To prevent looping behavior, especially in Kotlin projects / modules, you need to run the `uploadArchives` task with `--no-daemon`and `--no-parallel` flags:

+`./gradlew uploadArchives --no-daemon --no-parallel`

 # Sample

 This Gradle plugin is using itself to publish any of the updates.
 It applies a previously released version in the build.gradle just as mentioned above and sets the Gradle properties in this [gradle.properties](gradle.properties).